Flekkefjord Municipality

 Flekkefjord is a municipality in Agder county, Norway.
 It is located in the traditional district of Lister.
 The administrative centre of the municipality is the town of Flekkefjord.
 The villages of Sira, Gyland, Rasvåg, Kirkehavn, and Åna-Sira are located in Flekkefjord.

-Flekkefjord is the westernmost municipality of the geographical region of Sørlandet.
-Flekkefjord is approximately midway between the cities of Kristiansand and Stavanger, located along European route E39 and the Sørlandet Line.
+Flekkefjord is the westernmost municipality of the geographical region of Sørlandet, and it is located approximately midway between the cities of Kristiansand and Stavanger.
+The European route E39 and the Sørlandet Line railway both run through the municipality.